 If you have a card with an annual fee and you’d like to switch it out, you can downgrade to a card with no annual fee.

-No. Your credit card account is still active, you only get a new credit card program.
-But you should shred your old credit card or return it to a Chase branch for disposal.
+Your credit card account is still active, you only get a new credit card reward program.
+As for the physical card, you should shred your old credit card or return it to a Chase branch for disposal.

 Compare Chase credit cards